smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/CDC Monthly progress reports/2017/November 2017 update.md

 * SQL Server port now has exactly the same functionality as the Postgres port;
 * Data export of data extract and results now works; user can download a ZIP file and re-run the R side of the analysis;
-* A SEER test dataset has been created for both ports in preparation for SAHSU internal testing;
-* SAHSU is about to test both the SQL Server and Postgres ports internally;
+* A SEER test dataset has been created for both ports in preparation for SAHSU internal testing.
+SAHSU is about to test both the SQL Server and Postgres ports internally so we can start to use it in the new year;
 * About to start security testing;
-* A new Java developer to replace is being interview for **UPDATE**;
+* A new Java developer to replace is Kev being interviewed 9/11;
-* David has now left (to work for TomTom in Belgium);
-* Peter is now working on the Front End having taking over from David;
+* David has now left (to work for TomTom in Belgium).
+Peter is now working on the Front End having taking over from David;
 * Logging using Log4j has been implemented by Peter and the middleware now correctly reports errors to the front end.
 Log4j was chosen as the CDC use it.
 It is now much easier to trace errors (even in R!);
 * The SAHSUland test data has been improved;
-* Documentation has been overhauled (partly in the handovers from Kev and David, partly in preparation for the new JAva developer)
+* Documentation has been overhauled (partly in the handovers from Kev and David, partly in preparation for the new Java developer)

 # Next tasks